Quality Criteria for Mass Email

 - Changes or significant enhancement in benefits of employment (to faculty or staff only).

 - Templates: All emails must use an approved HTML template to conform with university brand standards.
-Custom templates must be submitted for review by the mass email administrator.
+Custom templates are no longer an option in the new system.

 - Exclusions: Messages will not be sent if they contain: